Understanding Judgment Enforcement as a Creditor

 In many states, like North Dakota, judgments are valid for 10 years and may be renewed for an additional 10-year period.
 If you have a judgment that may be expiring soon and you want to pursue collection, it is important to follow the statutory requirements to renew the judgment.
 If you do not renew the judgment after the initial period, you will no longer be able to collect.

-If you need assistance enforcing a judgment, attorneys at O’Keeffe O’Brien Lyson Foss can help you.
-Contact an attorney at O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.
+If you need assistance enforcing a judgment, attorneys at O’Keeffe O’Brien Lyson Attorneys can help you.
+Contact an attorney at O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.